DaveStutler/G9/README.md

 * We check the MSE and accurary_score for performance, as well as illustrating the classification report on our result.

-## Model 3: Binary Classification Using SVM - Linear vs. Circular Collisions
-### Description
-To further classifying the Linear vs Circular Collisions, we attempt at using a SVM model to illustrate the boundary between the 2 particle collider.
-To do this, we isolate 2 features with the highest correlation between them and illustrate an contour graph.
-* **Architecture**: In our svm model, we take features `dEdx_DeuteronPlus_Isolated;1` and `dEdx_AlphaPlus_Isolated;1` because they have cor = 0.75, the highest correlation between any features, with Radial Basis Function Kernel (RBF) function to as our kernel.
-* We check the accurary_score for performance, as well as illustrating the classification report on our result.
 ## Model 4:
 ### Description